sugartechllc/WxflowToChords/README.md

 # JSONtoCHORDS README

 ## About
-JSONtoCHORDS is a python module for converting json formatted datagrams into the CHORDS Rest api, and submitting the data to a CHORDS portal.
+JSONtoCHORDS is a python module for converting json formatted datagrams into the CHORDS REST api, and submitting the data to a [CHORDS portal](chordsrt.com).

 ## JSON Input Schema
 Input data is structured according to the Weatherflow